AbdallahKamash/AbdallahKamash/README.md

 ### 1. Weather App: **`Flutter, WeatherAPI`**

 The App took only 8 hours, in one day, to complete.
 I have used the Flutter Framework and the data was provided from ***WeatherAPI***.
-The app features in live-data and changing temperatures, also in changing cities, (first, the test was on some Libyan cities only).
+The app features live data and changing temperatures, also in changing cities, (first, the test was on some Libyan cities only).
 The app provides 3-day or 5-day Forecast, which depends on your WeatherAPI subscription.

 Project Repository Link: [The Weather App](https://github.com/AbdallahKamash/weather-app)